annidjurhuus/eDNA_microbes_whales/README.md

 # eDNA_microbes_whales

-This repository is meant for the eDNA group to perfomr changes and add comments to sequencing analysis and bioindormatics.
+This repository is meant for the eDNA group to perform changes and add comments to sequencing data analysis and bioinformatics.